ferdinandyb/dotfiles/.config/aerc/aerc_wishlist.md

 # AERC wishlist

 ## notmuch related
-- search: be able to get entire thread (notmuch can search like this so possible currently, but clunky, so could have a convenience function which wraps search terms in thread:)
-- search II: if you are on a message, fetch it's thread and show only that
 - when modify-labels move the message out of the message list select the next message
-- currently, you need to run a `check-mail` command to update the view, but it would be good to have this without needing any `check-mail` command

 ## imap related
-- rename folders like isync
-- be able to handle root dirs where everything is under `INBOX.`

 ## other
 - see side pane when messages are opened